muthusm/Sequence-to-Sequence-Learning-with-Neural-Networks/README.md

 # Discussion Topic 1
-Why DNNs and basic RNNs cannot be used for sequence to sequence learning?(Hint: LSTM is a special type of RNN)
+Why DNNs and basic RNNs cannot be used for sequence to sequence learning?

 # Discussion Topic 2
-Why does LSTM reverse the order of the words of the input sentence.General thoughts on reversing input sentences?
+Why does the authors reversed the order of the words of the input sentence and then feeded to the LSTM.General thoughts on reversing input sentences?
 Any similar models?

 # Discussion Topic 3
 Why do we require that each sentence in LSTM ends with a special end-of-sentence symbol "<EOS>"?